test-coverage-enforce-bot/siddhi-execution-unique/docs/index.md

 ## Support

-* We are committed to ensuring that your enterprise deployment is completely supported on production.
+* We are committed ensuring support of this extension on production.
 Our unique approach ensures that all support leverages our open development methodology and is provided by the very same engineers who build the technology.

 * For more details and to take advantage of this unique opportunity contact us via <a target="_blank" href="http://wso2.com/support?utm_source=gitanalytics&utm_campaign=gitanalytics_Jul17">http://wso2.com/support/</a>.